Toormina

 Toormina shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Over the 12 months to September 2025, employment in Toormina increased by 1.9%, while labour force increased by 3.2%, resulting in an unemployment rise of 1.2 percentage points.
-In contrast, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data from 25-Nov shows that NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Toormina's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities locally may be limited as indicated by resident population versus working population count.
+Between September 2024 and September 2025, employment increased by 1.9%, labour force by 3.2%, leading to a 1.1 percentage point rise in unemployment.
+Rest of NSW saw an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's May-25 national employment forecasts project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Toormina's employment mix suggests local employment could increase by 6.7% over five years and 13.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment